Back to Blog

 Think of all the organisations that have failed because they didn't innovate or change.

-Xerox, Nokia, Toshiba and so many more companies has failed because they didn't move with the market, innovate or be entrepreneurial.
+Xerox, Nokia, Toshiba and so many more companies have failed because they didn't move with the market, innovate or be entrepreneurial.

-The number 1 reason for being an entrepreneur is that you stand a chance of developing, changing and moving with the times and not being killed by change.
+The number 1 reason for being an entrepreneur is that you stand a chance of developing, changing, moving with the times, and not being killed by change.
 Change is inevitable and it is how you respond to it that is important.

 How do you go about developing an entrepreneurial culture?